 While all air conditioning systems are different, each system operates in cycles.
 The cycle begins when the air conditioning system kicks on.

 As the air conditioning system circulates cool or warm air throughout the space, it runs until it reaches the desired temperature set on the thermostat.
-One cycle typically take 15 to 20 minutes from start to finish.
+One cycle typically takes 15 to 20 minutes from start to finish.

 While this is true for properly-working air conditioning systems, sometimes things go awry and cycles get a little (or a lot) wonky.

-You may notice, for example, that you air conditioning system kicks on and turns off very fast instead of running for 15 to 20 minutes.
+You may notice, for example, that your air conditioning system kicks on and turns off very fast instead of running for 15 to 20 minutes.
 This may mean that your air conditioning system is short cycling.

-What Causes Short Cycling?
+What Causes AC Short Cycling?

 Short cycling may be caused by:

-1. Dirty air filters
+1. Dirty Air Filters